aantron/ocaml.org/data/planet/ocsigen/ocsigen-step-by-step-tutorial-for-client-server-web-application-22.md

 with the <em>brush</em> tools of any classical drawing application.
 One solution would be to mimic typical JavaScript code in OCaml; for example by using function <code class="language-plaintext highlighter-rouge">Dom_events.listen</code>
-that is the Js_of_ocaml&rsquo;s equivalent of
+that is the Js_of_ocaml’s equivalent of
 <code class="language-plaintext highlighter-rouge">addEventListener</code>.
 However, this solution is at least as verbose
 as the JavaScript equivalent, hence not satisfactory.
-Js_of_ocaml&rsquo;s library provides a much easier way to do that with the help of Lwt.</p>
+Js_of_ocaml’s library provides a much easier way to do that with the help of Lwt.</p>

 <p>Replace the <code class="language-plaintext highlighter-rouge">init_client</code> of the previous example by the